1. How long does it take to hire foreign labor?

 9. Are the H-2A workers required to have experience?

-Answer: Yes, they are required to have between 1-6 months experience – depending on their position.
-Please contact us for more information.
+Answer: Yes, they are required to have a minimum of 3 months experience – depending on their position.

 10. Do we have to pay for our H-2A worker(s) transportation?